 First or second-year students interested in exploring Theater, Dance & Media may wish to consider the following possible (but in no way comprehensive) clusters of courses to investigate the concentration.

-Consider expanding your training and knowledge by taking a movement course, a directing workshop, a course that looks at experimental theater, or a devised theater studio course.
+Consider expanding your training and knowledge by taking a movement course, a directing workshop, a course that looks at the role and effect of empathy in various forms of art, or a course that looks at how to approach Chekhov's plays as a performer.
 And, of course, advanced acting at some point.

 No group is more sought after at Harvard than skilled theater/dance designers and technicians.
 There are multiple courses here that will hone your skills and lead you to understand the importance of stage craft and design.

 TDM 150: The Art of Scenography: 20th and 21st Century Directorial Concepts and Set Design